 In a case where you file for bankruptcy protection, an automatic stay comes into play.
 Automatic stays mean all debt collections and foreclosures against you are stopped.
 This includes an HOA’s attempt to collect their unpaid fees.
 It is recommended that you contact your real estate attorney as soon as possible to avoid further setbacks, fees, and inconveniences if your HOA has a lien against your property before you’ve had a chance to file for bankruptcy protection, if your HOA has placed a lien on your home for unpaid fees after the fees have been paid, if you feel as though your HOA is spending your shared budget inappropriately, or anything else you feel as though may be unfair or untruthful.

-For 20+ years, real estate attorney Hank Doyle has been helping individuals, families, and businesses in Cary and surrounding areas with their real estate law needs, including HOA issues.
+For 20+ years, real estate attorney Hank Doyle has been helping individuals, families, and businesses in Cary, Wake Forest, Raleigh, and surrounding areas with their real estate law needs, including HOA issues.